Prescription for Health Promoting Healthy Behaviors in Primary Care Research Networks

 The CCM provides a functional framework and set of organizational principles for basic changes to support care that is evidence-based, population-based and patient-centered.
 The model defines six broad dimensions that must be considered when redesigning systems of care:

 The model does not provide a specific set of interventions; rather, it acts as a framework within which improvement strategies can be tailored to local conditions.
-The same framework can be used to support improvement efforts in health behavior counseling and chronic illness care, possibly leading to practice efficiencies that will help to achieve both prevention and chronic care goals.
+Prescription for Health experience suggests that the same systems described in the CCM can be used to support improvement efforts in health behavior counseling and chronic illness care, possibly leading to practice efficiencies that will help achieve both prevention and chronic care goals.

-The RE-AIM framework offers a comprehensive way to evaluate health behavior interventions.
-It can be used to estimate their potential impact on five elements or dimensions that relate to health behavior interventions:
+The REAIM framework offers a comprehensive way to evaluate health behavior interventions.
+It can be used to estimate the intervention?s potential impact on five elements:

-5. Maintenance of intervention effects in individuals and populations over time.
+• Maintenance of intervention effects in individuals and populations over time

 Prescription for Health